- Lohri is also known as the festival of harvest

 - Chikki, made with jaggery and peanuts can be beneficial in winter

-Lohri 2020: The festival of Lohri is synonymous to mouth-watering food, the beat of dhol, folk songs along with friends and family circling around bonfire on a chilly winter night.
+The festival of Lohri is synonymous to mouth-watering food, the beat of dhol, folk songs along with friends and family circling around bonfire on a chilly winter night.
 The festival is celebrated with much zeal and fervour across northern parts of India, especially Punjab, Himachal Pradesh, Delhi and Uttar Pradesh.
 Lohri is celebrated every year on the 13th of January.
+However, this year it will celebrated on January 14 in some parts of the country.
 Snacks like chikki, gajak, rewari and til laddoo are an essential part of Lohri celebrations.

 Lohri is also known as the festival of harvest.
 It is accompanied by other Pongal, Makar Sakranti and Bihu, the harvest festival celebrated across India.
 In one of her recent posts on Instagram, nutritionist Rujuta Diwekar says these festivals promote eating local and seasonal foods in order to equip our minds and bodies to deal with the hard work that comes along with the onset of the harvest season.

 Also read: 11 Reasons To Stock Up On Jaggery This Winter

 Foods like chikki, gajjak and rewari are sold and prepared in abundance during this season.
 They are made with ingredients like jaggery, peanuts and sesame seeds.
 Not only are they delicious to taste, they also offer a variety of health benefits.